RosettaCommons/demos/tutorials/minimization/minimization.md

 #### The MoveMap

 The [movemap](https://www.rosettacommons.org/docs/latest/rosetta_basics/structural_concepts/Rosetta-overview#scoring_movemap) is an important concept in Rosetta minimization.
 It allows users to control what degrees of freedom can change during minimization, and what degrees of freedom are fixed.
 For example, one may not want to move highly-conserved sidechains in modeling applications, or one may want to preserve certain interactions in design applications.
-Certain protocols that call the Rosetta minimizer accept a user-defined move map file.
+Certain protocols that call the Rosetta minimizer accept a user-defined movemap file.

-In the context of the minimizer, a move map allows the user to specify whether the backbone (BB) torsions angles (phi and psi, in the case of α-amino acid residues) and/or the sidechain torsions angles (CHI) are allowed to be moved during the minimization of the energy function.
-In addition, if the input structure has more than one chain (separated by one or more *JUMPS*, or rigid-body transformations), the move map can also specify whether rigid-body movements between the different chains are allowed.
+In the context of the minimizer, a movemap allows the user to specify whether the backbone (BB) torsions angles (phi and psi, in the case of α-amino acid residues) and/or the sidechain torsions angles (CHI) are allowed to be moved during the minimization of the energy function.
+In addition, if the input structure has more than one chain (separated by one or more *JUMPS*, or rigid-body transformations), the movemap can also specify whether rigid-body movements between the different chains are allowed.

-> **Caveat: Even if a residue's backbone and sidechain torsion movements are turned off in a move map, its relative position with respect to other residues may still change depending on the motion of residues upstream in the foldtree.**
+> **Caveat: Even if a residue's backbone and sidechain torsion movements are turned off in a movemap, its relative position with respect to other residues may still change depending on the motion of residues upstream in the foldtree.**

 #### A note about the FoldTree